sekstini/basedxl/README.md

 # BasedXL: Accelerated Stable Diffusion XL with Patch Parallelism

-BasedXL is a demo project that showcases the implementation of Patch Parallelism from the [DistriFusion paper](https://arxiv.org/abs/2402.19481) to speed up multi-GPU performance of Stable Diffusion XL with minimal quality degradation.
+BasedXL is a demo project that showcases an implementation of Patch Parallelism from the [DistriFusion paper](https://arxiv.org/abs/2402.19481) to speed up multi-GPU performance of Stable Diffusion XL with minimal quality degradation.
 This project is intended to be run locally and is not a full library.

 ## Features